After one summer in our ICF house, we decided we didn’t need air conditioning.

 “The panels produce 1150kwh per month, which is more than we need but we’re looking to purchase an electric car in the future so we planned ahead.”

 Efficiency was a key element in the beginning design phases as well.
 The roof was designed to partially hang over the large wrap around deck to reduce solar gain in the summer and increase it in the winter.
-The pitched roof is composed of concrete tile and the attic is insulated inside with 20-24 inches of blown in cellulose insulation.
+The pitched roof is composed of concrete tile and the attic is insulated inside with 20-24 inches of blown-in cellulose insulation.

-When completing the project, Mike an Laura decided to forgo installation of an air conditioning system and stay in the home for one summer just to see if it was necessary.
+When completing the project, Mike and Laura decided to forgo the installation of an air conditioning system and stay in the home for one summer just to see if it was necessary.
 Even on several successive hot, 93 degree days in Colorado, the temperature inside stayed steady at 72 degrees.
 Throughout the summer, visitors would continually comment on how cool and comfortable the house is.

 At the end of the summer, they decided that installing an air conditioning system would be unnecessary.
-“We saved around $20,000 by skipping the AC”, Mike said, “It’s not just the unit itself but also the duct work, electrical wiring, etc.”
+“We saved around $20,000 by skipping the AC”, Mike said, “It’s not just the unit itself but also the ductwork, electrical wiring, etc.”

 Utility bills for similarly sized houses in the area can range from $300-$500 a month.
 The Braunschmidt’s, on the other hand, paid around $10 a month in electricity costs during the summer.
-And while their gas bill will increase slightly in the winter, their average utility cost should remain well under $100 per month year round.
+And while their gas bill will increase slightly in the winter, their average utility cost should remain well under $100 per month year-round.
 These monthly savings have lead Mike to estimate that the ICFs will pay for themselves in less than seven years, not to mention the fact that the overall cost of this project (without air conditioning) is the same if not a little less than a house built with traditional wood framing, insulation, and air conditioning.

 The concrete theme continues inside the home.
-All of the counter tops are concrete and several of the sinks in the house are custom made out of concrete as well.
-The home boasts many different ceiling heights, beautiful stone arches throughout, and a large three car garage with plenty of extra space.
-The final (and possibly most impressive) feature is the large wrap around balcony in the back of the house.
+All of the countertops are concrete and several of the sinks in the house are custom made out of concrete as well.
+The home boasts many different ceiling heights, beautiful stone arches throughout, and a large three-car garage with plenty of extra space.
+The final (and possibly most impressive) feature is the large wrap-around balcony in the back of the house.
 The home sits on a hill and the view from the back patio is impressive.
 The house is designed so that every bedroom has access to the balcony and it provides the perfect space to sit and enjoy the beautiful Colorado sunset.